gitforwork/gitforwork.github.io/_posts/2017-5-27-alien-registration-number.md

 Alien registration number is an unique 7-9 digit unique number assigned by USCIS to permanent immigrants of the U.S. It is also commonly referred to as "A-number" (A#) or USCIS number.

+Typically, USCIS assigns a A-number for immigrants applying for permanent residency (green card).
+It is also assigned in other situations like at the time of applying for employment authorization document (EAD).
+A-number is unique to an individual and is it constant throughout the lifetime of the immigrant.
+Hence, it's almost like a social security number for immigration.
+USCIS archives all the immigration applications, documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.

 Example A-numbers look like,
 000-000-773

-Typically, USCIS assigns a A-number for immigrants applying for permanent residency or green card.
-It is also assigned in other situations like at the time of applying for employment authorization document (EAD).
-It is also unique to an individual and it is carried all throughout the lifetime and beyond of the immigrant.
-Hence, it's almost like a social security number for immigration.
-USCIS archives all the immigration documents identified by the A-number and the same can be obtained by filing a USCIS FOIA through the A-number.

 ## How do I find my alien registration number?